AdobeDocs/experience-manager-forms-cloud-service.en/help/adaptive-form-xml-schema-form-model.md

 ## Frequently asked questions {#frequently-asked-questions}

-**Why I am not able to drag individual elements of a subform (structure generated from any complex type) for repeatable subforms (minOccours or maxOccurs values are greater than 1)?**

-In a repeatable subform, you must use the Complete subform.
-If you want only selective fields, use the entire structure and delete the unwanted ones.

 **I have a long complex structure in Content Finder.
 How can I find a specific element?**

 You have two options: